hjiang895/Huffman-Coding/README.md

 4. You now have a `PriorityQueue` with one `HuffTree` for each character.
 While there is more than one `HuffTree` in the `PriorityQueue`, `poll()` off the two `HuffTree`s with the smallest weights, **t1** and **t2**.
 Construct a new `HuffTree` **t** with **t1** and **t2** as **left** and **right** children, respectively, and with weight = t1.weight() + t2.weight().
 This is so incredibly important, so don't ignore this detail!
 Insert the new `HuffTree` **t** into the priority queue.

 ## Step 3: Extracting the Huffman codes for each character
+* You should have a method that can traverse a `HuffTree` from its top node down to its leaf nodes in order to determine what sequences of left and right turns (i.e., 0s and 1s) that were required to arrive at each leaf node.
+This will be the Huffman code of the character at that leaf node.

 After merging all these `HuffTree` objects, the `PriorityQueue` now contains exactly one element: the full Huffman tree for the input text.
 Remove the remaning `HuffTree` from the priority queue.
 Recursively walk the tree recording the bit path P (i.e., the Huffman code, the sequence of 0s and 1s).
 I have included pseudocode for reading off the leaves of a tree at the end of this README.

 * When the recursive walk arrives at a leaf with symbol A, you will know the Huffman code (i.e., the path P, the sequence of 0s and 1s) for character A.